 Certification

-Canoes and Kayaks: American Canoe Association (ACA) or British Canoe Union (BCU) skills assessment level 2.
-Or on a case-by-case basis as approved by the Steering Committee, a member may obtain approval from a certified trip leader or instructor following proper demonstration of equivalent level 2 skills and rescues.
+Canoes and Kayaks: American Canoe Association (ACA) or Paddle UK (formally British Canoeing skills assessment level 2.
+Or on a case-by-case basis as approved by the Canoe or Kayak Committees, a member may obtain approval from a certified trip leader or instructor following proper demonstration of equivalent level 2 skills and rescues.

-Rowboats: Demonstrate open water rescue and basic skills to Steering Committee member(s).
+Rowboats: Demonstrate open water rescue and basic skills to Canoe or Kayak Committees member(s).
 Sailboats: American Sailing Association (ASA) Basic Keelboat Sailing 101 or US Sailing Basic Keelboat certification.

 Non-Member Use